wilsonmar/oss-perf/puppet.md

 <a id="CloneChocoPkg">
-## Clone Choco JMeter package for internal Artifactory</a>
+## Download Choco JMeter package for internal Artifactory</a>

 0. Define the folder to download from instead of Chocolatey.
    There is likely a hierarchy of utilities such as Java, 7zip, etc.
 0. From https://chocolatey.org/packages/jmeter
 0. Scroll down to click Download.
 0. Save Jmeter.2.12.nupkg (Binary File 4.5KB) from https://packages.chocolatey.org
 0. Change extension from .nupkg to .zip.
-0. Open file using unzip.
+0. Open zip file using unzip.
 0. Drill into folder jmeter.2.12
-0. Open .ps1 in Sublime.
+0. Open .ps1 for edit.
+0. Associate .ps1 with Sublime or whatever text editor you prefer (if you haven't already).
 0. Change the download url to the one identified in the first step above.

     ```
 $url = 'http://archive.apache.org/dist/jmeter/binaries/apache-jmeter-2.12.zip' # download url
     ```

+    BTW, this URL can be downloaded using a PowerShell command such as this:

+    ```
+wget http://archive.apache.org/dist/jmeter/binaries/apache-jmeter-2.12.zip -OutFile apache-jmeter-2.12.zip
+    ```

+    The above won't work if the server doesn't have a proxy connection to the public internet.

+### Create Choco JMeter package for internal Artifactory</a>
 0. Zip the changed folder.
 0. Rename the file exention to .nupkg.
 0. Calculate SHA1 and MD5 hashes.
 0. Put the hash values into 32-byte SHA1 and 40-byte MD5 files.
 0. Open the Artifactory web aapp and upload to the folder designated.

 0. Try it on a new build (to verify SHA1 and MD5).
+See below.
 0. Try this to update an existing JMeter (with a previous version).

 <a id="InstallChoco">